Emilio B. Nicolas

 - Part of trial team for defense of copyright infringement claims against an internet service provider.
 Jackson Walker developed evidence supporting Digital Millennium Copyright Act (DMCA) safe harbor defenses and counterclaims for fraud that forced a settlement below the amount previously offered by the client and prior to costly trial preparation.

-- Defense and early favorable settlement of claims against Amazon sellers alleging the sale of counterfeit goods.
+- Early favorable settlement of claims against Amazon sellers alleging the sale of counterfeit goods.
 Jackson Walker negotiated favorable settlements early in the litigation.

-- Part of appellate team in music copyright ownership dispute before the Fifth Circuit Court of Appeals.
-The Fifth Circuit affirmed the trial court’s ruling in favor of Jackson Walker’s client.
+- Part of appellate team in music copyright ownership dispute before the Fifth Circuit Court of Appeals, which affirmed the trial court’s ruling in favor of Jackson Walker’s client.

 - Local counsel in successful defense of copyright infringement suit against major book publisher for the alleged unlicensed use of photographs in publications.